 Should You Prepay Your Funeral?

 You can also provide instructions for your final wishes and set aside the money for your burial or cremation by way of a prepaid funeral plan.
-Whether you should prepay ahead of time is a bit misleading.
-You can, of course, use your hard earned cash to buy the things you might need for a funeral such as a casket and invitations to the ceremony and the cost for a religious professional or band.

 What is Included in a Prepaid Burial Service in Virginia?